 - Generate sales

-Gamification is also a technique that helps generate conversions, and more specifically, sales by converting your users into customers.
-Indeed, you will be able to guide your user in their choice of products or services that you offer based, for example, on their answers to a quiz or a game form for example.
+Gamification is also a technique that helps generate conversions and more specifically sales by converting your users into customers.
+Indeed, you will be able to guide your user in their choice of products or services that you offer based, for example, on their answers to a quiz or a game.